redwoodjs/redwood/CONTRIBUTING.md

 You'll be prompted to add the redwood workspace to your Redwood App; go ahead and say yes.

 Then you'll start seeing a ton of output&mdash;`yarn rwt link` is building the Redwood Framework, watching it for changes, and copying all that over into the redwood workspace in your Redwood App.
 Your Redwood App isn't using the packages in `node_modules/@redwoodjs` anymore, but the packages in this workspace, with your local changes.
-You can even install packakges or upgrade dependencies&mdash;it's really that simple.
+You can even install packages or upgrade dependencies&mdash;it's really that simple.

 When you're done, make sure to `unlink` your Redwood App: